aizkhaj/bloccit/README.md

-== README

-## Linkit: a link sharing web application inspired by Reddit I've built to learn the fundamentals of backend development and Rails.
+# Linkit: a link sharing web application inspired by Reddit

+I've built this one to learn the fundamentals of backend development using Ruby on Rails.
-Made with my mentor at [Bloc](http://bloc.io).

-* Ruby version: 2.4.0

-* Rails version: 4.2.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+## The Build

+This project is my foray into backend development with Ruby on Rails.
+For this app, I hosted it on Heroku.
+A lot of the frontend elements are done with Bootstrap UI.

+In terms of functionality, there's a whole lot packed into this app:

+* User authentication and authorization rules
+* Data entry validation rules
+* A user profile that also serves a Gravatar profile picture.
+* User's ability to have favorite posts, as well as the ability to vote and comment on posts.
+* ActionMailer integration to send out emails to users for new comments on their posts.

+More importantly, this is also where a lot of Test Driven Development was implemented.
+There are RSpec unit tests for each model and controller in place.